College Basketball on TNT Sports: Expansion of regular-season coverage (2021–present)

-In 2023, TNT and TruTV began airing the Hall of Fame Series from Las Vegas.
-The four game event features two early afternoon games on TruTV and two primetime games on TNT.
-Two of the four games featured Women's college basketball, which had never aired on TNT or TruTV prior to 2023.
-The event was reduced to two games, one women's and one men's, for the 2024 edition.
-In 2024, TNT and TruTV will also air one game from the Hall of Fame Series in Baltimore.

-On June 27, 2024, TNT Sports announced that they had reached a six-year agreement with the Big East Conference, joining incumbent Fox and newcomer NBC, to air men's and women's college basketball games on their platforms, marking the first time TNT Sports will hold rights to air college basketball games for a specific conference.
+On June 27, 2024, TNT Sports announced that they had reached a six-year agreement with the Big East Conference, joining incumbent Fox and newcomer NBC, to air men's and women's college basketball games on their platforms; this marked TNT Sports' first regular-season conference package.
 TNT will air more than 65 games (more that 50 men's basketball games and at least 15 women's basketball games) over the course of the six-year deal.
-While most games will air on TNT, select games will air on TBS and TruTV, with all games available on Max.
+While most games will air on TNT, select games will air on TBS and TruTV, and all games stream on HBO Max.

 On August 22, 2024, TNT Sports announced it had acquired the rights to the Acrisure Classic.
 As part of the agreement, 19 men's and women's basketball games over four days will air on TruTV and stream on Max.
 On September 10, 2024, TNT Sports announced it had acquired the rights to the Players Era Festival, with 12 games airing on TNT, TBS, TruTV or Max.

-Starting with the 2025–26 season, TNT Sports will have the rights to air games from the Big 12 Conference as part of a sublicense from ESPN.
-In return, ESPN will have the rights to air TNT's NBA studio show Inside the NBA.
+In November 2024, TNT Sports sublicensed a package of Big 12 Conference basketball from ESPN beginning in the 2025–26 season, as part of a larger settlement relating to Warner Bros.
+Discovery's loss of rights to the NBA.
+The HBCU Classic will move to NBC Sports in 2026 as part of NBC's new NBA contract.